AlbertoRodrigues/Computer-Vision-Starwars/README.md

 #### This is my first computer vision, necessary to enter the computer vision area of ​​the Artificial Intelligence group at the University of São Paulo called Turing USP.
 Through it I learned several tools to deal with deep learning and image processing.

-## The main concepts learned were:
+## The main concepts and tools learned were:

 1. Opencv
 2. Pytorch